WordPress/rollback-update-failure/README.md

 It is based on the [PR](https://github.com/WordPress/wordpress-develop/pull/1492) for [#51857](https://core.trac.wordpress.org/ticket/51857).
 Current [PR #2225](https://github.com/WordPress/wordpress-develop/pull/2225/) for inclusion to core.

-* When updating a plugin/theme, the old version of the plugin/theme gets moved to a `wp-content/upgrade/temp-backup/plugins/PLUGINNAME` or `wp-content/upgrade/temp-backup/themes/THEMENAME` folder.
+* When updating a plugin/theme, the old version of the plugin/theme gets moved to a `wp-content/temp-backup/plugins/PLUGINNAME` or `wp-content/temp-backup/themes/THEMENAME` folder.
 The reason we chose to **move** instead of **zip**, is because zipping/unzipping are very resources-intensive processes, and would increase the risk on low-end, shared hosts.
 Moving on the other hand is performed instantly and won't be a bottleneck.
-* If the update fails, then the "backup" we kept in the `upgrade/temp-backup` folder gets restored to its original location
+* If the update fails, then the "backup" we kept in the `temp-backup` folder gets restored to its original location
 * If the update succeeds, then the "backup" is deleted
 * 2 new checks were added in the site-health screen:
   * Check to make sure that the rollbacks folder is writable.